jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 - `Steam/steamapps/common/Ultimate Doom/base/`

-## Where are the official addons wads?
+## Where are the Official Addons wads?

 [Doom Wiki - Official Addons](https://doomwiki.org/wiki/Official_add-ons)

-### Prerequisite: Download the Addons
+### Prerequisite: Download the Official Addons

 🛑 DO NOT DOWNLOAD THEM FOR BOTH DOOM AND DOOM 2 🛑

 You first need to download the addons from within the 2022 `Unity Versions` of either `DOOM 2` or `DOOM 1993`.

-Launch either of the titles and go from the `Main Menu` into the `Addons Menu` and Download them all.
+Launch either of the titles and go from the `Main Menu` into the `Addons Menu` Download them all.

 ### GOG Location

+WIP

 ### Steam Location